ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 ### October 27-November 17(?), 2023

 #### <span style="color: orange;">File-system failures</span>

+**Update**: The BeeGFS metadata resynchronization is still unresolved.
+We are looking into other strategies, which we are currently testing.
+If those tests are successful, we will attempt to deploy the fix in the production.
+<br><span class="timestamp">November 13, 13:45 PT</span>

 **Update**: After resynchronization of the BeeGFS metadata kept failing, we identified a possible culprit.
 We suspect BeeGFS cannot